blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/000-spo-guide.md

 There are 5 main steps that we will cover to get a Dingo Node registered and running on the Preview Network.

 - [x] 1.
-Initial Dingo Node Setup and Configuration
+Dingo Node Setup and Configuration
 - [x] 2.
 Generate Pool Keys
 - [x] 3.
 Generate Payment and Stake Keys
 - [x] 4.
 Register Your Stake Address